Whitepaper - Sawatch Labs Helps Denver Water Reduce Fleet Emissions

 Beyond identifying electrification candidates, our fleet utilization analysis accounted for nuanced factors such as specialized vehicle upfits, auction resale values, fuel pricing, and kWh rate fluctuations—ensuring the accuracy and relevance of our recommendations.
 While medium- and heavy-duty EV replacements were not cost-effective at the time of analysis, our data showed that many Class 5 and higher vehicles could support electric operations, paving the way for future grant applications and planning.

 The actionable insights from our analysis enabled Denver Water to make informed procurement decisions, resulting in the immediate acquisition of seven Ford F-150 Lightning EVs and four Chevy Blazer EVs, as well as the installation of five Level 2 charging ports across key facilities.
-With our support, Denver Water is not just reducing emissions—they are building a long-term, scalable electrification strategy that benefits operations, sustainability, finance, and facilities alike.
+With our support, Denver Water is reducing emissions while building a long-term, scalable electrification strategy that benefits operations, sustainability, finance, and facilities alike.

 At Sawatch Labs, we help organizations turn data into strategy.
 If you're looking to reduce fleet emissions, right-size infrastructure, or improve fleet utilization, our team offers the clarity and confidence you need to act.